This was a long term transformation partnership to create services that make life better for residents

 They asked us to help them increase the number of residents using their online customer service to pay rent, log and track repairs, and register and pay for parking permits, and reduce the burden on their call centre staff.

-Their goal was to build a digital service so good that residents that could, would prefer to use it.
+Their goal was to build a digital service so good that residents who could, would prefer to use it.
 They needed a partner with the expertise to address complex back-end technical requirements and ensure that user needs remained at the heart of the project.

 At the beginning, we provided a full product team to work with the IT manager at the association.
 Over time, we helped MTVH build their own product team and our developers paired with theirs as they got to grips with the product.